Vine Deloria Jr.: Marriage and family

 At his death, Deloria was survived by his wife, Barbara, their children, Philip, Daniel, and Jeanne, and seven grandchildren.

-His son, Philip J. Deloria, is also a respected historian and author.
+His son, Philip J. Deloria, is also a noted historian and author.

-Death
+Final years and death

 After Deloria retired in May 2000, he continued to write and lecture.
 He died on November 13, 2005, in Golden, Colorado, from an aortic aneurysm.